stuntrally/stuntrally3/docs/BuildingVS.md

    - all MYGUI_BUILD*: no
    - MYGUI_STATIC: no, MYGUI_DONT_USE_OBSOLETE: no

-You could donwload .zip with sources, but `git clone` is better,
+You could download .zip with sources, but `git clone` is better,
 since you can later do `git pull` to get any updates.

 Inside `c:\dev\`